José Emeterio Rivas: Context

-Armed paramilitary groups threaten journalists in Colombia and were hired for Riva's murder by the town's mayor at the time.
+Armed paramilitary groups threaten journalists in Colombia and were hired for Riva's murder by the town mayor at the time.
 This shows how easy it is for someone of power to hire a paramilitary group to do a job.

 Due to impunity, it is still dangerous for journalists in Colombia.
 Although they are doing their job by stating their political opinions, like Rivas when he called the mayor a "plunderer", there are very few cases reported that have been brought to justice after death threats and murders to a journalist.